itzg/docker-minecraft-server/minecraft-server/README.md

         -e TYPE=FORGE -e FORGEVERSION=10.13.4.1448 \
         -p 25565:25565 -e EULA=TRUE --name mc itzg/minecraft-server

+In order to add mods, you have two options.

+### Using the /data volume

+This is the easiest way if you are using a persistent `/data` mount.

-In order to add mods, you will need to attach the container's `/data` directory (see "Attaching data directory to host filesystem”).
+To do this, you will need to attach the container's `/data` directory (see "Attaching data directory to host filesystem”).
 Then, you can add mods to the `/path/on/host/mods` folder you chose.
 From the example above, the `/path/on/host` folder contents look like: